SucceedAI/ai-proxy-server/readme.md

 # About the Project

-**Succeed AI** is part of the challenge `#AIFreeProjects`, a group of **7 artificial intelligence projects** I have engaged to open source and transparently release on GitHub / YouTube with at least 20-hour/week commitment.
+**Succeed AI** is part of the challenge `#AI-Free-Projects`, a group of **7 artificial intelligence projects** I have engaged to open source and transparently release on GitHub / YouTube with at least 20-hour/week commitment.
 Hope you enjoy 🤗

 Feel free to connect, and reach me at **[my LinkedIn Profile](https://www.linkedin.com/in/ph7enry/)** 🚀

 ## License

-Distributed under the [MIT](https://opensource.org/license/mit) license.
-Happy coding! 🔥
+Distributed under [MIT](https://opensource.org/license/mit) license 🎉 Happy, happy coding! 🤠